NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     srun -n 80 your_desired_program_or_script
     ```

+??? todo
+    Check that this minimal example isn't against Oswald's policies on SLURM usage.

 !!! note
     The `debug` queue is meant to be used as a quick check to see if your code and/or script are configured correctly.
 It is the default queue if you do not specify another queue using the `-p` or `--partition` #SBATCH directive in your job script, or on the command-line using the `--partition` option, like so: